bbglab/oncodrivefml/README.md

 	$ pip install oncodrivefml

 The first time that you run OncodriveFML it will download the genome reference from our servers.
-By default the downloaded datasets go to ~/.bgdata if you want to move this datasets to another folder you have to define the system environment variable BGDATA_LOCA with an export command.
+By default the downloaded datasets go to ~/.bgdata if you want to move this datasets to another folder you have to define the system environment variable BGDATA_LOCAL with an export command.
 The following command will show you the command help:

 	$ oncodrivefml --help